JonnyAsh/ISS-Logbook/README.md

 ## 4.4 Password Hash and salt
 The Werkzeug dependency has a security module `werkzeug.security` that generates and checks a password hash for the database.
 It goes further by adding a salt string length of 8 to the hashing process.
-The 256-bit hashing function the program uses allows up to 64 hexadecimal characters (Khan, 2021).
+The 256-bit hashing function allows up to 64 hexadecimal characters (Khan, 2021).
 Salting the hashed password mitigates rainbow attacks (Techmonger, 2022).

 An example of a hashed and salted password of a new user: